bbauska/zombiePolitics/README.md

 critique, thoughtfiilness, and compassion.
-Such a language cheapens public values, the notion of the common good, and increasingly appropriates all potential spaces for a viable politics through a debased appeal to self-interest, personal fears, money, and national security.
+Such a language cheapens public values, the notion of the common good, and increasingly appropriates all potential spaces for a viable politics through a debased appeal to self-interest, personal fears, money, and national security.</p>

-If successful, the language of oppression and cruelty becomes normalized, removed from the sphere of criticism and the culture of questioning.
-Such alan­ guage does more than normalize ignorance, illiteracy, and irrationality; it also pro­ duces a kind of psychic hardening and deep-rooted pathology in a society increasingly willing to eliminate the policies that enable the social bonds and pro­ tections necessary for a substantive democracy.
+<p>If successful, the language of oppression and cruelty becomes normalized,
+removed from the sphere of criticism and the culture of questioning.
+Such a lan­guage does more than normalize ignorance, illiteracy, and irrationality; it also pro­duces a kind of psychic hardening and deep-rooted pathology in a society increasingly willing to eliminate the policies that enable the social bonds and pro­tections necessary for a substantive democracy.
 This language of cruelty, a zombie­ inspired discourse of sorts, has been given a new life within the last few decades as it has become the Iinguafianca of powerful American politicians, corporations, and many in the dominant media.
 And it is mobilized to both dismantle the liberating function of critical reason and to stifle criticisms ofa society that appears to be adrift.
-Such a discourse turns hate-talk into a commodity and human suffering into a spec­ tacle.
+Such a discourse turns hate-talk into a commodity and human suffering into a spec­tacle.</p>

-Rarely do we find a robust language at workin the corporate-mediated public domains that provides a sustained criticism of an imperial presidency, an econom­ ic system removed from all political and ethical constraints, a debased and debas­ ing celebrity culture, a market-driven notion of consumerism that strips people of
+<p>Rarely do we find a robust language at workin the corporate-mediated public
+domains that provides a sustained criticism of an imperial presidency, an econom­ ic system removed from all political and ethical constraints, a debased and debas­ ing celebrity culture, a market-driven notion of consumerism that strips people of